 Lesson Plan Template: #1 Big Picture

 I start with the big picture.
-This is the big ideas I am focusing on this week.
+These are the big ideas I am focusing on this week.
 These usually come straight from our curriculum map.
 I do not write in the standard, because this is my glance.
 The best part about this step is the size.
 It remains in my eyesight and my mind with every glance.
-It is important that everything fit onto one screen and that these remain the first thing I think about and see.
+It is important that everything fits onto one screen and that these remain the first thing I think about and see.

 Lesson Plan Template: #2 Schedule

 Next, I turn this template into a schedule.
 I do a lot every day and I keep things moving.
 Again, I want this to be a one-glance “plan.”
 When I can see my schedule at a glance, I usually plan smarter!
 Another goal of mine is to NOT overplan or underplan.
 This also helps me see the “flow” of my lessons from day to day.
 If you want to see a breakdown of my schedule you can click here.